JHRobotics/mesa9x/README.md

 ```

 ### Visual studio
 Microsoft Visual Studio 2005 (at last Professional, not free Express Edition) is last official with Windows 9x target support.
-And we need at last version 2015 to build this project (required is C++11 support) - Visual Studio IS NOT WAY to produce Windows 95/98/Me binary.
+And we need at last version 2015 to build this project (required is C++11 or C++14 support) - Visual Studio IS NOT WAY to produce Windows 95/98/Me binary.
 But it can be useful at debug.
 So short description how to build:

 At first, build LLVM:
 ```